ImperialCollegeLondon/covid19model/README.md

 * Open the rstudio project covid19model.Rproj file in rstudio and run/source base.r file
 * To run from commandline please enter the cloned directory and type `Rscript base.r base` in terminal

 Please note to not make you wait for long we have by default set run sampling to a short period.
 For proper estimates please run it in FULL mode either by setting the flag `--full` or the environment variable `FULL=TRUE`.
 This will run sampling for 4000 iterations with 2000 warmups and 4 chains.
+The run time for 14 countries using new faster code is around 50 mins/1hr for the version 3 code.

 ## Run mode settings
 Three different run modes are supported: